EkinKarabulut/Cifar10/README.md

 ### Step 9: Initialize WandB

 Initialize WandB for the run and configuration under the project name "cifar10-project".
-After running this cell, WandB will ask for our API key.
+After running this cell, WandB will ask for the API key.
 You can find it under "User Settings > Danger Zone > API Key" in your Wandb account.
-We copy the key and click enter.
+Paste the key and click enter.

 ![Alt text](images/cifar10_initialize_wandb.png?raw=true "Title")